 Hugh Heron’s playing career at Fitzroy and Essendon totalled 12 matches and realised a solitary goal.
 He was much more successful as a VFL boundary umpire when he umpired 120 matches, as well as many country matches as a field umpire.
 On the boundary, he umpired the 1923 VFL Grand final.

 As a goal umpire Hiskins umpired 52 matches between 1930 and 1933.
 As a player he represented South Melbourne in two stints from 1908-1915 and 1919-23 (check great war nom roll).
 Totaling 185 games and 56 goals after his arrival from Rutherglen.
 1909 was a special year in which he kicked six goals against Richmond (five from place kicks) and played on the half-back flank in the winning Grand Final side.

-Part of North Melbourne’s first three seasons in the VFL, Johnston umpired three VFL senior matches in the field in 1930 and three on the boundary the following season.
+Part of North Melbourne’s first three seasons in the VFL, Johnston umpired three VFL senior matches in the field in 1930 and two on the boundary the following season.